sabari1822/Agent-Dashboard/README.md

-This project was made for CSTech infosolutions Private limited Used MERN stack for this as told
+This project was made for Primetrade.ai
+Used MERN stack for this as told

- Mainly three features were asked
+ Mainly three features were done

  1.User login
  2.Add agents